Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors

 The preceding simulations operated under the assumption that the error model perfectly matched the simulated physical reality (i.e., both contained only local crosstalk).
 We now consider the more complex case of model mismatch, where the physical system exhibits non-local crosstalk, but the optimization algorithm proceeds with a model that only accounts for local effects.
 This mismatch introduces a systematic error into the optimization process.
-As illustrated in Fig.~\ref{fig:5}, we compare two strategies in this scenario: 1) using a more complex algorithm that correctly models the non-local effects, and 2) using the simpler, misspecified algorithm based on the local crosstalk assumption.
+As illustrated in Fig.~\ref{fig:nonlocal-crosstalk}, we compare two strategies in this scenario: 1) using a more complex algorithm that correctly models the non-local effects, and 2) using the simpler, misspecified algorithm based on the local crosstalk assumption.

 The results show that employing the accurate, more complex model yields significantly better optimization outcomes.
 While the simpler, misspecified model still provides some improvement, its effectiveness is fundamentally limited by the systematic error.
 This highlights a critical trade-off: the decision to incorporate non-local effects into the optimization model depends on the magnitude of these effects versus the increased complexity and computational cost of the corresponding algorithm.